Generalelite17/Stock-Price-Prediction/README.md

 ## Overview
 This project is designed to predict the daily movement of stock prices—specifically, whether the closing price will increase (Up) or decrease (Down) the next day.
 The pipeline includes data collection, feature engineering to compute technical indicators, model training with XGBoost, and evaluation using accuracy metrics, confusion matrices, and classification reports.

-*Note: For development and testing purposes, dummy data is used to simulate stock market data.
-The pipeline is structured to easily switch to real data from Yahoo Finance once API rate-limiting issues are resolved.*

 ---

 ## Technologies Used